 DAVID'S REDHAIRED DEATH" is the second play in the BGT's summer project to encourage young trainee performers.
 It follows the success of last years's "WOLVES ARE COMING FOR YOU".
-It is scheduled to play at the ISL Studio on September 10th, 11th & 12th, depending on current COVID 19 restrictions having been lifted by September.
-More details should be available in early July.
+It will play at the KINOLER, 38 rue Principale, L-8376 Kahler on September 10th, 11th & 12th, observing current COVID 19 restrictions.

 In 2019 BGT English Theatre Company piloted a summer project in which young Luxembourg-based performers, who are either studying the performing arts, or are planning to do so, are given a contract to work intensively on a piece to be performed at the beginning of the autumn.
 This will help them to gain experience and contribute to their CVs in a way that will boost their chances to work in the performing arts field.
 Of the young performers in last year's group, Céline Planata began studying Acting at AMDA (the American Musical and Dramatic Academy) in New York in October 2019